HannaViartsinskaya/Java_Swagger_API_With_Docker/AndroidTests/README.md

 - Default time range title displays the current month
 - Changing time range filter to "Day"
 - Verifying the time range title updates to the correct weekday/date

+#### Transferring money from one account to another (moneyTransfer.test.ts)
+Covered:
+- By default selected 'All accounts' of the user
+- User can change filtering of the dashboard to 'Cash' or 'Payment card'
+- User can send money from 'Cash' to 'Payment card', and balance will be adjusted correctly in Cash dashboard & Payment card